In this blog article you’ll find 8 Tesla marketing strategies that any company can learn from to gain a competitive advantage.

 Interestingly, Tesla does not use a typical car dealership distribution model but owns the value chain as it has its own showrooms.

-As they say small is beautiful and as Eric Reis says in Lean Startup if you start lean, you can see if you can make something work with a small number of people before wasting your time trying to sell something unwanted to a large number of people.
+As they say small is beautiful and as Eric Reis says in Lean Startup if you start lean, you can see if you can make something work with a small number of people before wasting your time and money trying to sell something unwanted to a large number of people.

-Identify the early adopters
+Identifying the early adopters

 By identifying early adopters, Elon knew that if he could get things right with this segment in the marketing life cycle, he would be able to take that success onto the early majority, ie those who wanted a good electric car at an affordable price.